Travel blogging is not that easy.

 Search Engine Optimization (which bloggers refer to as SEO) is the most efficient way to make sure that traffic is driven to a post and to the blog.
 When I wrote my first post, I had not even heard of these words.
 I just thought that because I had written and published something, people would magically find it and read it.
 How naïve of me!

-Eventually, a travel blogger who took pity on me explained the basic tricks of SEO so that I could optimize my posts and make them stand out in google searches.
-Using keywords, people may be able to find a post I have written and hopefully if they like it, they will come back for more.
+In travel blogging, you really need to learn the tricks of SEO so that you can optimize your posts and make them stand out in google searches.
+Using keywords, people may be able to find a post you have written and hopefully if they like it, they will come back for more.

-This doesn’t mean that all my posts are optimized.
-Indeed, I still appreciate the act of writing in a more spontaneous way.
-And I think that readers do too.
+This doesn’t mean that all your posts should be optimized.
+Indeed, you should still appreciate the act of writing in a more spontaneous way.
+Readers do too.

-I admit that I can hardly keep on top of things.
-I use social media persistently but I have no real strategy.
-I post regularly, I try to keep my audience engaged, I reply to comments and hope for the best.
+You will find it hard to keep on top of everything.
+You will have to use social media persistently but at times with no real strategy.
+You post regularly, you try to keep my audience engaged, you reply to comments and hope for the best.

-Gone are the days in which I used Facebook to see what my friends around the world were doing, and Instagram to post selfies and pictures of my cats (ok, I still post the occasional picture of my cats, but I have never really posted any selfie!).
+Gone are the days in which you used Facebook to see what friends around the world were doing, and Instagram to post selfies and pictures of your cats.

-Although I am travel blogging, I still have to deal with people…
+Even when travel blogging, you still have to deal with people…

 … and they are not necessarily nice.

-One of the reasons I didn’t enjoy my previous jobs was that I had to deal with other people, which wasn’t always fun.
+One of the reasons people give up a job is that they have to deal with other people, which isn’t always fun.
 In my previous working life I have had a number of backstabbing colleagues, who went as far as stealing my research.
 I’ve also had to work hard to please difficult customers – and often didn’t succeed.

 Read more about the kind of people I dealt with as a tour leader on my post “11 persons I have met during a guided tour.”

-Travel bloggers may not work in an office building, but that’s about the only difference with the rest of the job market: I still have colleagues (other bloggers) and anybody who requires my services – whether it is for a consultancy, for a writing job, or for a marketing campaign – is a customer.
+Travel bloggers may not work in an office building, but that’s about the only difference with the rest of the job market: you still have colleagues (other bloggers) and anybody who requires your services – whether it is for a consultancy, for a writing job, or for a marketing campaign – is a customer.

 The job environment isn’t different from any other: there’s gossip, there’s envy, there’s a good dose of competition, there’s some who aren’t nearly as professionals as they try to show and others who act as rockstars.
 And there is a lot of networking to do.

-A few bloggers have become really good friends: I respect them, I admire them and they are a constant source of inspiration.
-The others are colleagues with whom I prefer to keep a strictly professional relationship.
-And there are some that I would rather not deal with.
+Some bloggers will become really good friends: they are those you respect, admire and a constant source of inspiration.
+The others are colleagues with whom you will prefer to keep a strictly professional relationship.
+And there are some you would rather not deal with.

-Finding a travel blogging niche is harder than I thought
+Finding a travel blogging niche is harder than you can imagine

-The process of finding a travel blogging niche and of establishing myself as an authority in that is actually really hard and requires a lot of trial and effort.
-At the beginning, I thought I’d want to concentrate on budget backpacking.
-But I regularly blow my budget any time I travel, to the point that I concluded I am an unsuccessful backpacker.
-I need my niche to be something I am actually good at.
+The process of finding a travel blogging niche and of establishing yourself as an authority in that is actually really hard and requires a lot of trial and effort.
+It certainly has to be something you enjoy and you are passionate about.